luxe/unilang/README.md

 cd unilang
 ./build_everything
 ```
-Various CIs are also building from source and can be used as reference.
+Various CIs are used to test the correctness of the build.
+Referencing these builds may help you acquire any additional dependencies.
+The reason we use multiple CIs is to ensure a general consensus and catch any outlier issues.

 | Continuous Integration | Status | Notes |
 | --- | --- | --- |